 - The highly productive CT Colonography program is led by Perry J Pickhardt MD and David Kim MD.
 Dr. Pickhardt has produced over 250 publications in this area with multiple papers receiving over 1,000 citations.

 - Work performed at the UW analyzing CT exams from outside institutions revealed that a major source of unnecessary exposure is due to unindicated multiphase scans.
 Dr. Christie Guite, the lead author on this study during her residency at UW Radiology, published the findings in the Journal of the American College of Radiology (JACR).
 JACR recognized her paper as one of the most outstanding papers they published in 2011.

 - CT research at UW has totaled to more than 15 actively licensed patents and more than 30 issued patents over the last 10 years.

 - To date, UW CT protocols have shipped to over 600 locations around the world as part of our research collaboration with GE Healthcare.
 Learn more about our CT Protocol work with GE.

 We have a variety of GE Healthcare CT scanners available for basic science and clinical translational research.
 Ranging from 32 to 256 slices, the scanners are state-of-the-art and feature the latest iterative dose-reducing reconstruction technologies as well as dual-energy imaging capabilities.
 Time is available for research on a dedicated research CT scanner located in the Wisconsin Institutes for Medical Research (WIMR) facility.
 The research scanner is a Revolution HD Discovery 750 system.
-This scanner is located adjacent to two MR systems (1.5T and 3T) and near an interventional bi-plane cone beam CT system and an operating suite, facilitating multi-modality research studies.
+This scanner is located adjacent to two MR systems (both 3T) and near an interventional bi-plane cone beam CT system and an operating suite, facilitating multi-modality research studies.
 Our facility has access to a micro CT unit and a cone beam CT unit for those interested in comparing these modalities for a specific imaging task.